High resolution optical imagers

 • Lemur-2 x 2.
 Two 3U CubeSats of Spire Global Inc. of San Francisco.
 The company currently operates a fleet of more than 100 CubeSats.

-On this flight, Vega made use of part of its ESA-developed Small Spacecraft Mission Service (SSMS) multiple payload adapter.
+On this flight, Vega made use of part of its ESA-developed Small Spacecraft Mission Service (SSMS) multiple payload adapters.
 The SSMS is a modular lightweight carbon-fibre structure, which can accommodate multiple light satellites with a mass of 1–500 kg (Ref.
 16).

 The flexibility of the SSMS system allows spare capacity on Vega to be used to launch small satellites piggyback to the main customer payload.
 Using more than one burn of the upper stage means that they can be delivered into different orbits too.